General Principles Of Operative Surgery Question And Answers

 General Principles Of Operative Surgery Digested By Body Enzymes

-Coated or non-coated: Coated with biologically inert non-resorbable compound
+Coated Or Non-Coated: Coated with biologically inert non-resorbable compound

 General Principles Of Operative Surgery Short Answers